chiyodad/cbeams.github.io/_drafts/epoch.md

 Note the `<link rel="canonical" ... />` element.
 This is a nice addition by the alias generator plugin.
 It's a [relatively recent](http://www.mattcutts.com/blog/canonical-link-tag/) standard agreed upon by major search engines to help them distinguish and [avoid indexing duplicate content](https://en.wikipedia.org/wiki/Canonical_link_element).

 ## Choosing an ID scheme
-So that's how I got redirects worked out.
+So that's how I got redirects worked out tk.
 Thus far I've been using `1234` as an example page ID.
 Now it's time to choose an actual scheme to use in practice.

 ### The criteria